Lex Luthor: Bronze Age

-Lex Luthor of Earth-One team up with Alexei Luthor of Earth-Two.
-It is shown that Alexei is arguable colder and more villainous, perfectly willing to destroy all of Earth in order to prove his superiority, whereas Lex hesitates to do so because he had no desire to rule a lifeless world and doesn't want his sister to die.
+Lex Luthor of Earth-One teams up with Alexei Luthor of Earth-Two.
+It is shown that Alexei is arguably colder and more villainous, perfectly willing to destroy all of Earth in order to prove his superiority, whereas Lex hesitates to do so because he had no desire to rule a lifeless world and does not want his sister to die.
 They even extend their alliance to Ultraman when Earth-Three's Lex Luthor is a good guy.
 All three villains were defeated by Superman of Earth-One, Superman of Earth-Two, and Lex Luthor of Earth-Three.

 During the 12-issue limited series Crisis on Infinite Earths, Luthor allies himself with fellow Superman foe Brainiac to recruit an army of supervillains spanning the DC Multiverse.
 Alexei Luthor is present and complains this army does not need two Luthors; Brainiac kills Alexei in response.
 At the conclusion of the series, reality is altered so that each of the different universes converge into one.
 Luthor is subsequently returned to prison with all his memories of the Crisis forgotten.

-This incarnation of Lex Luthor met his end in the non-canonical two-part story "Whatever Happened to the Man of Tomorrow?" that closed out the Pre-Crisis Superman continuity of the Silver and Bronze Age.
-Luthor finds Brainiac's robotic head, hoping to revive the villain for a new team-up.
+This incarnation of Lex Luthor met his end in the non-canonical two-part story "Whatever Happened to the Man of Tomorrow?" that closed out the pre-Crisis Superman continuity of the Silver and Bronze Age.
+Luthor finds Brainiac's head, hoping to revive the villain for a new team-up.
 Instead, Brainiac takes control of Luthor's body, forcing him to be a host as he attempts to destroy Superman.
 Luthor later begs a superpowered Lana Lang to kill him, who does so.
 Brainiac retains control of the body for a short period of time before rigor mortis sets in, then abandons it, running out of power shortly afterward.